-Efforts to create access through accommodations such as ramps, elevators, assistive listening devices etc. should be acknowledged and celebrated.
-The ritual below can be adapted to bless any new accommodation and can be used as a standalone service or for inclusion within a regular weekly worship service.
-In addition, access symbols should be posted on the building and used in bulletins, flyers, or other advertisements so that people will know of the availability of accommodations.
+New accommodations such as ramps, elevators, assistive listening devices etc. should be acknowledged and celebrated.
+The prayer service below can be adapted to bless any new accommodation and can be used as a standalone service or within a regular weekly worship service.

-Presider: Welcome the assembly and explain the history of the new accommodation that the worshipping community has provided.
+Presider: Welcome the assembly and explain the history of the new accommodation that the community has provided.

 Begin the blessing ceremony with the following prayer: